Internet-Draft Mission Authority Server August 2026

 Every other join rule holds unchanged: the PDP resolves Mission state at the MAS under the runtime profile's freshness rules, denies with mission_mismatch when any check above fails, and draws authority from the Mission.

-For the high-consequence action classes ([I-D.draft-mcguinness-mission-runtime]) in MAS mode, the PDP SHOULD require a Join Assertion.
-The mapping join of Section 9 remains the conformance floor: a deployment without the endpoint still joins, and a PDP MUST NOT treat possession of an assertion as authority, per the family rule that references and binding proofs grant nothing.
+For the high-consequence action classes ([I-D.draft-mcguinness-mission-runtime]) in MAS mode, the Enterprise profile requires Mission-bound issuance for the acting credential (Section 14); a Join Assertion strengthens every joined path outside those classes and remains required there under that profile.
+The mapping join of Section 10 remains the conformance floor: a deployment without the endpoint still joins, and a PDP MUST NOT treat possession of an assertion as authority, per the family rule that references and binding proofs grant nothing.

 No Mission-bound credentials.
 Tokens carry no mission claim and no Mission-derived authorization_details.
 Nothing cryptographically binds a token to the approval event, and no audit anchor travels in credentials: authority_hash reaches consumers only through the MAS's signed status responses and the PDP's evidence, never in the credential a resource actually accepted.
 Resource Servers cannot enforce Mission authority statelessly from the token.